Winemaking 101 – Episode 5 – What is a second run wine?

 - Drain the free run wine from the must.
 Some stop there — I lightly press the must.

-- For every 2 gallons of free run wine, place the following in a primary fermenter: 1 gallon warm water, 2.25 lbs sugar, 2 tsp acid blend, 1/4 tsp grape tannin.
+- For every 2 gallons of free run wine, place the following in a primary fermenter: 1 gallon warm water, 2.25 lbs sugar, 2 tsp acid blend, 1 tsp yeast nutrient, and 1/4 tsp grape tannin.

 - Mix well until the sugar is dissolved (hot tap water makes this easier), then add the pomace.
 Stir as best you can and take a specific gravity reading.
 [In my experience getting a good SG reading is tough.]